postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

 2. In the **Create New** tab, click "Monitor".
 3. Follow steps 3-6 in the previous **New** button section.

-**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the "Create New" screen to display each time you open Postman.
+**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the **Create New** tab to display each time you open Postman.

 ### Postman web